 Origins of the Network

-In recognition of the need for clinical evaluations in cardiac surgery, the National Heart, Lung, and Blood Institute's Advisory Council in February 2004 proposed that the Institute formally evaluate the status of future directions in cardiac surgery.
-As a result, on May 7 and 8, 2004, the NHLBI convened a Working Group of cardiac surgeons to assess the state of cardiac surgery research, identify critical gaps in current knowledge, determine areas of opportunity, and obtain specific recommendations for future research activities (Circulation.
-2005;111:3007-3013).
-The primary recommendation from this working Group was the formation of a Cardiovascular Surgery Clinical Network for relatively small, short-term clinical studies.
-The Working Group considered that this Network would be an important step in developing a culture of systematic scientific clinical evaluation within the field of cardiac surgery that would inform the use of new interventions in surgical practice and improve the scientific basis of care in cardiovascular disease.
+In recognition of these issues, the National Heart, Lung, and Blood Institute's (NHLBI) Advisory Council in February 2004 proposed that the Institute formally evaluate the status of future directions in cardiac surgery.
+As a result, on May 7 and 8, 2004, the NHLBI convened a Working Group of cardiac surgeons to assess the state of cardiac surgery research, identify critical gaps in current knowledge, determine areas of opportunity, and obtain specific recommendations for future research activities.
+The primary recommendation from this working Group was the formation of a Cardiovascular Surgery Clinical Network to develop a culture of systematic scientific evaluation within the field of cardiac surgery in order to inform the use of interventions in surgical practice and improve the scientific basis of care in cardiovascular disease.